Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Results concerning the sample-path average

-\subsubsection{Strong Law of Large Numbers}
+\subsubsection{Strong law of large numbers}

 In this section we will prove a strong law of large numbers for Lipschitz functions.
-Since $\mu_m$ ($\mu)$ are the unique invariant measures for $\mathcal{P}$ ($\mathcal{P}_{m})$ (respectively), $\mu_m$ ($\mu$) is ergodic and Birkhoff's ergodic theorem applies.
-However, this theorem only applies to almost every initial condition but we are able to extend it to every initial condition in this case which yields a strong law of large numbers. \begin{thm} In the setting of Theorem \ref{thm:global} or \ref{thm:localVaryingBalls}, suppose that $\text{supp }\mu=\mathcal{H}$ and $h:\mathbf{\mathcal{H}}\rightarrow\mathbb{R}$ has Lipschitz constant $L$ with respect to $\tilde{d}$, then for arbitrary $X_{0}\in\mathcal{H}$
+Since $\mu_m$ ($\mu)$ are the unique invariant measures for $\mathcal{P}$ ($\mathcal{P}_{m})$ (resp.), $\mu_m$ ($\mu$) is ergodic and Birkhoff's ergodic theorem applies.
+However, this theorem only applies to almost every initial condition, but we are able to extend it to every initial condition in this case which yields a strong law of large numbers. \begin{theorem} In the setting of Theorem~\ref{thm:global} or \ref {thm:localVaryingBalls}, suppose that $\operatorname{supp}\mu=\mathcal{H}$ and $h\dvtx \mathbf {\mathcal{H}}\rightarrow\mathbb{R}$ has Lipschitz constant $L$ with respect to $\tilde{d}$, then for arbitrary $X_{0}\in\mathcal{H}$

-\end{thm} \begin{proof} By Birkhoff's ergodic theorem, we know that this is true for measurable $h$ and every initial condition in some set of full measure $A$.
+\end{theorem} \begin{pf} By Birkhoff's ergodic theorem, we know that this is true for measurable $h$ and every initial condition in some set of full measure $A$.
 Because $\mu$ has full support, for any $t>0$ we can choose $Y_{0} \in A$ with $\tilde{d}(X_{0},Y_{0})\leq t^{2}$.
 Hence

 By the Wasserstein spectral gap, we can couple $X^{n}$ and $Y^{n}$ such that

 for some $0<r<1$.
 An application of Markov's inequality yields

 Since Birkhoff's theorem applies to the Markov process started at $Y_{0}$, we have